 CONTEXT

 What is the name of the project?

 What is the intended outcome?

 What is the decision being made?

 How will the decision impact the community (identify impacts to all stakeholder groups affected).

 Who will make the final decision? • Council • Staff • Other

 Are there legislative requirements for engagement?

 What decisions will be open to input from stakeholders and the community (identify specific stakeholder groups that need be included in engagement)?

 What specific information are you seeking from the public?

 How will this information add value to the decision making process?

 How do you define successful engagement for this project?

 TELL THE STORY

-How we got here

-What decision have already been made?
+How we got here What is the decision that has been made?

 When the decision was made?

 Who made the decision?

 What information informed the decision?

-What was the level of public participation?
+What was the level of community involvement in informing the decision?

 Today

-What decision have already been made?
+What is the decision being made?

-What input are we seeking now?:
+What input are we seeking now?

 What is the level of public participation?

-When will we seek your feedback?:
+When will we seek public feedback?

-How your input will be sought:
+How will public input be sought?

-How your input will be used:
+How will public input be used?

 TIMING

-4

 What are the milestones for the project? • Council meeting dates • Anticipated completion of plans

 What is the overall (past, present and future) timeline?

-BUDGET
+NUNCET

+BUDGET What is the hudget for engagement?

 What is the budget for engagement?

-what is the budget for engagement:

-TERMS OF ENGAGEMENT
+RULES OF ENGAGEMENT

 - 1. Be open to new ideas and opinions - Respect each other when others are speaking and with your own body language - 3.
-Listen actively - 4.
-Share your story, experience and - Allow everyone a chance to share their perspectives - Respectfully ask questions of one another's views to gain a better understanding - 7.
+Listen actively - Share your story, experience and view - Allow everyone a chance to share their perspectives - Respectfully ask questions of one another's views to gain a better understanding - 7.
 Stay on topic - Respect each other's time.
 If you would like to discuss the topic more, take the opportunity to stay after the meeting and share your ideas with the staff team - The goal is not to agree it is to gain a deeper understanding of the issues and opportunities.